Oaxaca City: Climate

-Oaxaca has a tropical savanna climate (Köppen climate classification Aw), closely bordering on a humid subtropical climate (Cwa), due to its high altitude.
+Oaxaca has a tropical savanna climate (Köppen climate classification Aw), due to its high altitude.
 During the dry season, temperatures during the day remain warm with an average high of 27.1 °C in the coolest month, December, and an average high of 33.3 °C in April, just before the beginning of the wet season.
 Although daytime temperatures are warm, nighttime temperatures are cool with an average low of 9 °C in January.
 Due to its altitude of 1555 m, the climate of Oaxaca is cooler than lowland areas at the same latitude.
 Precipitation is concentrated in the summer months with June being the wettest with an average precipitation of 171 mm.

 Economy and tourism

 The city is the primary attraction of the state, which also relies economically on tourism.
-From 1984 to 2009, tourism grew to become the dominant factor in Oaxaca's economy.
-The attractions are the verdant landscapes of the Oaxaca Valley, and the architectural and cultural charms of the city itself.
+From 1984 to 2009, tourism became the dominant factor in Oaxaca's economy.
+The attractions are the verdant landscapes of the Oaxaca Valley and the architectural and cultural charms of the city itself.
 A massive 77% of the municipality of Oaxaca has employment that is related in some way to tourism.
 The 2006 Oaxaca protests had a severe negative impact on tourism revenue.
-The next largest economic sectors are mining and manufacturing, which employ 20% of the work force.
+The following largest economic sectors are mining and manufacturing, which employ 20% of the workforce.

 The city centre was included in a World Heritage Site designated by UNESCO, in recognition of its treasure of historic buildings and monuments.
 Tourist activity peaks in three seasons: Holy Week, summer (especially during Guelaguetza) and New Year.
-Many of the tourists who come during Holy Week and for New Year come from other parts of Mexico and include native Oaxacans returning to visit from their places of work.
+Many of the tourists who come during Holy Week and for the New Year come from other parts of Mexico, including native Oaxacans returning to visit from their places of work.
 Most international visitors come during the summer.